Evo Morales: 2019 election controversy and resignation

-A general election was held on 20 October 2019.

-From 21 October 2019 until late November, mass street protests and counterprotests occurred in response to claims of electoral fraud.
-The claims were made after the suspension of the preliminary vote count, in which Morales was not leading by a large enough margin (10%) to avoid an automatic runoff, and the subsequent publication of the official count, according to which he won by just over 10%.
+In October 2019, a general election was held.
+Concerns of electoral fraud arose after the suspension of the preliminary vote count, in which Morales was not leading by a large enough margin (10%) to avoid an automatic runoff, and the subsequent publication of the official count, according to which he won by just over 10%.
 The final count, released on 25 October 2019, gave Morales 47.08% of the votes, with 36.51% for runner-up Carlos Mesa.

-Disputes about the results began on election night, when there was an unexplained 20 hour break in transmission of the results, leading to widespread protests across the country.
-Responding to concerns about vote tampering and protests, Morales asked the Organization of American States (OAS) to conduct an audit of the vote count.
+Responding to concerns about vote tampering, Morales asked the Organization of American States (OAS) to audit of the vote count.
 Morales said he would call for a second-round runoff vote with Mesa if the OAS' audit found evidence of fraud.
+The OAS audit found "deliberate" and "malicious" attempts to rig the election in favor of Morales.
+Certain later evaluations contested the reliability of the OAS audit.